 You may also have the right to ask for a fast (expedited) State Administrative Hearing.
 You may only do this when you asked for, or the Plan provided, a fast appeal review.
 If the fast appeal is denied, you or someone you choose to act for you can ask for the hearing.
 You must do this within 30 business days of receipt of the appeal decision letter.
 The letter will tell you how to file an appeal.
 To do so, send your request to the address above.

 What Happens With My Medical Benefits (Services) During the Appeal or State Administrative Hearing Process?

 We will continue your services if ALL of the following happen:

 - You file for continuation of benefits in a timely manner

 - Your appeal or request for a State Administrative Hearing is filed in a timely manner.
 That means on or before the later of the following:

-- Within 10 days of the date we mailed you the notice of action
+-Within 10 days of the date we mailed you the notice of adverse benefit determination

 - Your appeal or request for a State Administrative Hearing involves an action we are taking to stop or reduce services we had already approved

 - The services were ordered by an authorized provider